-- 8.2.1 Proposers may submit written questions regarding this RFP by e-mail to: Stephanie Yu, Contract Analyst at: ILARFP@dcfs.lacounty.gov.
+- 8.2.1 Proposers may submit written questions regarding this RFP by e-mail to: Taylor Coleman, Contract Analyst at HTTRFP@dcfs.lacounty.gov.
 All questions must be received by the date and time specified in Paragraph 1.0 (Solicitation Information and Minimum Mandatory Requirements).
 All questions, without identifying the submitting company, will be compiled with the appropriate answers and issued as an addendum to the RFP. - 8.2.2 When submitting questions, please specify the RFP, paragraph number, and page number and quote the language that prompted the question.
 This will ensure that the question can be quickly found in the RFP.
-County reserves the right to group similar questions when providing answers. - 8.2.3 Written questions received by 12:00 PM on June 12, 2025, will be read and answered during the Question and Answers segment of the Proposers' Conference.
-Questions submitted during the conference must be entered in the chat box and will be read and answered by County staff.
-No new questions may be introduced after the conference.
+County reserves the right to group similar questions when providing answers.

-8.3 Mandatory Virtual Proposers' Conference
+8.3 Mandatory Proposers' Conference